Best Adelaide Hills Drives - Greenhill Road

 At rustic Ashton Hills you’ll enjoy cool climate wines and a regional platter on the deck overlooking vineyards – try a glass of their Pinot, recognised as one of the best in Australia.

-Other Cellar Doors in the area between here and Balhannah include Barratt Wines, Blefari Wines, CRFT Wines, Lucy Margaux/Commune of Buttons (at Summertown Aristologist restaurant), Small Valley Vineyards, Tapanappa Wines, Terre a Terre/Daosa and Whisson Lake.
+Other Cellar Doors in the area between here and Balhannah include Barratt Wines, Blefari Wines, CRFT Wines, Lucy Margaux/Commune of Buttons, Small Valley Vineyards, Tapanappa Wines, Terre a Terre/Daosa and Whisson Lake.
 Full details in the Adelaide Hills Wine Region cellar door guide.

 CRFT Wines, Carey Gully